 It’s been three months since we officially moved to our home here in Dubai.
 It’s memorable because it was our wedding anniversary and instead of our usual dinner date we were busy moving in.
 It’s definitely one to remember.

 We’ve been regularly going to the park and the court.
 And by regular I mean at least twice a week, often thrice pa.
 We’ve never spent this much time outdoors when we were in Manila.
-Though we would enjoy hanging out at Ahma’s house to bike and play basketball on weekends, it’s nice to see how my kids choose outdoor time than screen time since we’ve moved here.
+Though we enjoy hanging out at Ahma’s house to bike and play basketball on weekends, it’s nice to see how my kids prefer outdoor time than screen time since we moved here.

 Home Away From Home

 I posted this on my Instagram a month after moving in but this was actually taken a few days before we moved as we were waiting for some installation and deliveries.
-We’re the first tenants of this house so all the more I get super OC about keeping it clean and making sure we treat it like our own with utmost care.
+It’s our first time renting and thankfully we’re the first tenants of the villa we chose.
+This made me all the more OC about keeping it clean and making sure we treat it its ours with utmost care.

 Our things arrived the day after we moved.
 I love how we were on schedule.
 Though we miss hotel living, we were pretty excited to turn this house into our home.

 About 10 boxes solely for kitchen items.
 When I think about it I’m amazed on how these fit in our tiny kitchen back home?!
 Our kitchen here now is twice as big and has thrice as much storage.

 I prioritized organizing and fixing the kitchen first because this is the room I frequent to since I prepare food for my family four times a day.
 It’s so satisfying to have a kitchen that’s spacious.
 I hope I can keep it neat and clean.
 Three months in and I’m happy to report its still spic and span. ☺️